 Online sales of auto parts & accessories purchased from mobile will be over $10 billion by 2021 – Hedges & Company

-Having a responsive automotive eCommerce solution both for desktop and mobile devices is what will get you a competitive edge in the market.
+Having responsive automotive eCommerce solutions both for desktop and mobile devices is what will get you a competitive edge in the market.
 Since Google has introduced the mobile-first indexing, the need to optimize the mobile eCommerce experience has become even more important.

 Therefore, to make for a stellar mobile-experience, optimizing your platform for mobile is a must.
 You can either hire an in-house team or partner with an experienced custom eCommerce development company that is proficient with building credible mobile experiences.
-From making your mobile website fast, visually attractive, and responsive to adding a minimal click navigation journey, everything will be covered to equate for great customer experience.
+From making your mobile website fast, visually attractive, and responsive, to adding a minimal click navigation journey, everything should be covered to equate for great customer experience.